 The themeDefaults property accepts an object where keys are component names and values are objects with boolean props.
 These defaults are merged with VaneUI's built-in defaults.

-<ThemeProvider themeDefaults={{ button: { primary: true, md: true, filled: true }, badge: { success: true, sm: true, pill: true }, card: { secondary: true, rounded: true }, text: { primary: true }}}> <App /></ThemeProvider>Setting Component Defaults
+<ThemeProvider themeDefaults={{ button: { main: { md: true, filled: true } }, // nested under `main` badge: { success: true, sm: true }, card: { main: { secondary: true } }, // nested under `main` text: { primary: true },}}> <App /></ThemeProvider>Setting Component Defaults

 Basic Defaults